Dofasco 2000 Trail

 Saltfleet Conservation Area

-The woods here provide a home to 50 species of breeding birds, nine of which are uncommon in the Hamilton area, including a breeding ground for the Sedge Wren, a highly significant species of wren.
-Approximately 55 hectares, the woods are made up of marshy fields and woodlots.
+The woods here are made up of marshy fields and woodlots and provide a home to 50 species of breeding birds.
+Nine of these birds are uncommon in the Hamilton area, including a breeding ground for the Sedge Wren, a highly significant species of wren.
 Learn more.

 While enjoying the trail, keep some trail etiquette in mind: